Get started with Motion for React

 That's a very quick overview of Motion for React's basic features.
 But there's a lot more to learn!

 Next, we recommend starting with the React animation guide.
-Here, you'll learn more about the different types of animations you can build with Motion.
+There, you'll learn more about the different types of animations you can build with this React animation library.